solid-contrib/information/solid-events.md

-Solid Events are an opportunity for the Solid community to meet in personal locally.
+Solid Events are an opportunity for the Solid community to meet in person locally.

 # Upcoming events